Inflect logo

 Network & Connectivity Ecosystem

-Carrier Density & Carrier Neutrality: The market is served by approximately 5 providers in carrier-neutral facilities as of September 2025.
-This provides adequate options for redundancy and network services for most business needs.
+Carrier Density & Carrier Neutrality: New Orleans is served by approximately 5 data center providers offering carrier-neutral facilities, as of September 2025.
+The market provides access to a solid mix of regional and national carriers suitable for enterprise and disaster recovery workloads.

 Internet Exchange Points (IXPs): Public peering is limited within New Orleans itself.
-Most interconnection occurs through private peering within colocation facilities or by connecting to IXPs in Atlanta or Dallas for broader access.
+Most interconnection occurs through private peering arrangements inside local data centers or by routing traffic to major exchange points in Atlanta or Dallas.

-Bare Metal: Bare metal server options are available in the market.
-Providers like Hivelocity offer dedicated server solutions for workloads requiring high performance and direct hardware control.
+Bare Metal: Bare metal server options are available in the New Orleans market.
+Providers like Hivelocity offer dedicated server solutions for workloads requiring direct hardware access and consistent performance.

 Power Analysis